top of page

 The purpose of axes hasn’t changed over history – the ancients used them for chopping trees, cutting things up and splitting firewood, just as we do today.
 Early axes even helped Stone Age people clear forests to create space for what would become the first farms.

-If you look closely at this Neolithic Greek axe head (or even better, see it in person at the Hellenic Museum!) you might notice a big hole in its centre.
+If you look closely at this Neolithic Greek axe head you might notice a big hole in its centre.
 Originally, this hole would have contained something called a 'haft'.
 Haft is the term for the wooden handle of an axe.

 Stone Age people used strong hardwoods to build their hafts.
 But, because wood is an organic material which decomposes over time, it is very rare to find a surviving haft that hasn’t rotted away.